Dunedan/ghaction-wiki-sync/README.md

 This action is designed to sync a folder in your repo with the Wiki Repo, allowing for better contributor worklow and ease of editing the Wiki.

+All changes made manually to the wiki will be overwritten with the state of the designated wiki folder in your repository during the next sync.

 ## Example

 ```yaml